kensnyder/angular-textarea-autosize/README.md

 	onresize: function() {
 		// optional; fired when size changes
 	},
+	// optional minimum sizing options:
+	// defaults to the line height + effective padding
+	minRows: 3,   // minimum height in number of rows
-	minHeight: 30 // optional; minimum height in pixels; defaults to the line height });
+	minHeight: 30 // minimum height in pixels
+});
 ```

 Limitations:
-1. If the textarea gets wider, you'll have to call `.autosize()` again (e.g. if a textarea has a percent-width based on the window and the window is resized)
+1. If the textarea changes width, box model or line height, you'll have to call `.autosize()` again (e.g. if a textarea has a percent-width based on the window and the window is resized)
-2. If you have placeholder text that wraps to a new line, you'll need to manually set minHeight
+2. If you have placeholder text that wraps to a new line, you'll need to manually set minRows to 2

 Note:
 1. Calling `.autosize()` removes all handlers, reinitializes and performs initial resizing; multiple calls to `.autosize()` is ok.